Get exclusive early access to exhibitions and select events. Find out more today!

 Tim & Lauren are committed to supporting artists by both building their collection and by being involved in the Atlanta arts community.
 They believe in the intrinsic value of art and enjoy sharing their collection, which is installed in their Atlanta home and at their place of business.

-Tim Schrager is the founder of Perennial Properties, Inc., an Atlanta based multi-family and retail real estate development and management company.
-He is also Chairman Emeritus of Atlanta Contemporary.
-Lauren Schrager is an ex-health care consultant turned domestic engineer.
+Tim is the founder of Perennial Properties, Inc., an Atlanta based multi-family and retail real estate development and management company.
+Tim is Chairman Emeritus of Atlanta Contemporary.
+He is also a High Museum board member and serves on the Collections Committee.
+Lauren is an ex-health care consultant turned domestic engineer.

 Guests will receive an email with address and parking details on the morning of the event.